 19. The bridge looks astonishing at night

-The Sydney Harbour Bridge is one of the most iconic landmarks in the city, and has become an iconic of both Sydney and all of Australia.
+The Sydney Harbour Bridge is one of the most iconic landmarks in the city and has become an icon of both Sydney and all of Australia.
 Especially the view together with the Sydney Opera House is world-famous.